PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 non-zero ownership and problems before implementation, use minimal sequential zero-SWAP validation, commit and push coherent units, and do not create a pull request.

+## QLinear recovery group: measured no-change decision

+The next production interval contains four remaining raw QLinear recovery
+helpers:

+- `_optimize_transpose_mean_hardsigmoid_muladd_chains`;
+- `_optimize_nhwc_prefix_qlinear_silu_chains`;
+- `_optimize_nhwc_propagation_qlinear_concat_conv`;
+- `_optimize_transpose_mean_maxpool_concat_conv_chains`.

+To avoid repeating conversions helper by helper, all four were instrumented simultaneously at both unchanged production invocations.
+Six short INT8/QDQ representatives first covered YuNet INT8, PPHumanSeg INT8, LPD-YuNet INT8, Version-RFB INT8, NanoDet INT8, and YOLOX INT8.
+All exited 0 in 1.580-3.899 seconds with process-tree SWAP zero, and every helper count was zero.

+A read-only op-set scan of all 381 active Tier 0-4 graphs then completed in 9.115 seconds with no load failure and SWAP zero.
+No active graph even contained the complete source-op set for either Mean-based helper.
+Six graphs contained the loose prefix-SiLU op set and four contained the loose Concat/Conv op set.
+The smallest distinct uncovered candidates, `ssd_mobilenet_v1_12-int8.onnx` and `dequantize_linear.onnx`, were converted once with all four helpers still instrumented.
+Both exited 0 in 3.109 and 4.043 seconds respectively, with SWAP zero and all counts zero.
+Version-RFB already represented the smallest prefix candidate; the remaining candidates were duplicate graph variants or larger known non-passes and were not run.

+These raw helpers retain large rule-specific scans and mutation surfaces, but there is no current real non-zero owner from which artifact and accuracy behavior can be frozen.
+No source or test behavior is changed for this group;
+the compatibility paths remain available until a real model establishes ownership.

+## Conv/Mul affine fold checkpoint: pre-change record

+The core and terminal cleanup boundaries were then instrumented together for `_optimize_fold_conv_mul_add_affine_chains` and the already indexed `_optimize_fuse_conv_activation_chains`.
+Six short models converted sequentially in 1.820-3.319 seconds with exit code 0 and process-tree SWAP zero.
+FastestDet, PPHumanSeg, OSNet, and IAT exercised the activation fusion owner.
+Only Tier 2 `iat_llie_180x320.onnx` established ownership for the raw affine fold: its three invocation counts were `12, 0, 0`, all classified as Mul-only folds.
+YuNet INT8, FastestDet, PPHumanSeg, OSNet, and yolo_test recorded zero affine folds.

+All twelve IAT chains have the exact static production form `CONV_2D(fused=NONE) -> MUL(fused=NONE, [1,1,1,16] FLOAT32 constant)`.
+Every filter is exclusive, unquantized FLOAT32 `[16,1,1,I]`, where `I` is 16 or 64; every bias is exclusive unquantized FLOAT32 `[16]`; every side constant is an unproduced, non-variable, exclusive FLOAT32 tensor; and the Conv/Mul views are identical fixed `[1,180,320,16]` FLOAT32 tensors with UNKNOWN or NHWC layout.
+The Mul outputs continue into dynamic Add branches, so the safe fold removes only Mul and renames the Conv output.
+One later `CONV_2D(fused=RELU) -> MUL([1,180,320,3] dynamic side)` candidate remains correctly rejected at both later invocations.

+The fixed pre-extraction IAT artifacts are:

+- float32: `75e355ba8fc01f32b9e4cf2d3c630a4c5c18e6091615a07f30851be6c6eb2881`;
+- float16: `4e6f95610870597b74995f441c5cc755cdd2a555a5322504a919aef85f102c43`;
+- correspondence: `a52ffab6c473547076538d993dbadd39305304521232b85dda74fae492f77322`.

+No observed regression prompted this extraction.
+The raw owner nevertheless uses an unbounded full-Conv scan and rebuilds the whole consumer map after each of twelve rewrites.
+It mutates filter and bias buffers before graph-edge replacement and operator removal without an immutable full-plan revalidation or rollback.
+In its no-bias path it can create a bias tensor and rewire the Conv before later coefficient validation rejects the candidate.
+Filter, bias, and side constants lack complete typed producer and public- boundary ownership checks, and mutations do not update a shared graph index or Session layout state.
+The safe indexed scope is therefore only the exact static IAT Mul-only family above.
+Add-only, Mul/Add, fused-RELU, missing-bias, scalar/relaxed coefficients, dynamic signatures, quantized/shared/public constants, and every strict rejection must remain on the existing raw fallback.

+The first post-extraction conversion was deliberately compared before any corrective edit.
+Indexed and wrapper invocation counts were both `12, 0, 0`, the correspondence report remained byte-identical at `a52ffab6c473547076538d993dbadd39305304521232b85dda74fae492f77322`, and conversion exited 0 in 2.181 seconds with SWAP zero.
+However, the float32 and float16 artifacts were not byte-identical: their first observed float32 difference was at byte 4928, and the new hashes were `44480f7707ff371f3acdcea19f4e1f9b75ffc91586e204ba52af563119a937bc` and `c5562e790c9e1e21ff7d5d5ae5ea57a388a5367414686678e9074e173ed95bfd`.
+This is recorded as an artifact regression before correction.
+Do not accept the extraction until tensor-buffer comparison identifies the cause, exact artifacts are restored, and the sequential accuracy gate passes.

+## Conv/Mul affine fold checkpoint: completed state

+The recorded artifact regression was diagnosed before any corrective edit.
+Name-based FlatBuffer inspection proved that tensor order, operator codes, operator metadata, all filter buffers, and every finite non-zero bias value were unchanged.
+Exactly twelve `[16]` bias buffers differed, and every byte difference represented only IEEE-754 negative zero versus positive zero.
+The raw compatibility implementation calculates Mul-only bias as `bias * scale + float32(+0)`, whereas the first indexed implementation omitted the numerically redundant addition.
+Adding positive zero canonicalizes each negative-zero product to positive zero, so the omission violated byte-level artifact compatibility even though inference values were equal.

+The indexed owner now preserves that exact float32 operation order, and a dedicated bit-pattern test prevents its removal as an apparent simplification.
+The corrected IAT conversion exited 0 in 2.180 seconds with process-tree SWAP zero.
+The indexed and wrapper counts are both `12, 0, 0`, and all three fixed artifacts are byte-identical again:

+- float32:
+  `75e355ba8fc01f32b9e4cf2d3c630a4c5c18e6091615a07f30851be6c6eb2881`;
+- float16:
+  `4e6f95610870597b74995f441c5cc755cdd2a555a5322504a919aef85f102c43`;
+- correspondence:
+  `a52ffab6c473547076538d993dbadd39305304521232b85dda74fae492f77322`.

+### Completed work and design decisions

+The strict static IAT Mul-only family is now owned by `conv_mul_affine_fold.py`.
+It uses indexed Conv dispatch, a deterministic rewrite limit, immutable tensor/operator contracts, full candidate re-resolution immediately before mutation, differential graph-index updates, Session layout reconciliation, and no internal whole-graph prune or repeated producer/consumer-map build.
+The compatibility wrapper dispatches this owner first, seeds all four historical counters from its result, retains the raw fallback for every relaxed or unproven family, and remains the only historical prune/report boundary.
+All three production calls pass `session.layout_state`.

+The strict contract requires SAME/unit-stride/unit-dilation `CONV_2D(fused=NONE)`, exactly three inputs, exclusive unquantized FLOAT32 filter `[O,1,1,I]`, bias `[O]`, and scale `[1,1,1,O]`, identical positive static rank-four Conv/Mul output views, UNKNOWN or NHWC-compatible layout, resolved producers, exclusive mutable edges, and graph-boundary safety.
+A constant Add suffix is deliberately excluded so the historical Mul/Add owner retains it.
+Add-only, fused-ReLU, missing-bias, scalar/relaxed coefficient, dynamic, quantized, shared, public, and malformed variants remain on the raw fallback.
+No public API, CLI default, artifact name, dependency, optional TensorFlow boundary, managed profile, corpus exclusion, or ONNX file changed.

+The preceding QLinear recovery characterization is also complete in this working interval.
+All four raw helpers retained zero ownership across the short INT8 representatives and the additional smallest op-set candidates, so their compatibility implementations remain unchanged.

+### Verification completed

+- strict owner, fallback interaction, legacy affine fixtures, signed-zero bit compatibility, determinism, stale-plan atomicity, graph index, layout, and cleanup boundary: `21 passed, 745 deselected in 0.61s`;
+- complete flatbuffer-direct architecture contract:
+  `215 passed in 44.24s`;
+- TensorFlow-import-blocked explicit direct, default direct, and direct `-cotof`: `3 passed in 4.28s`;
+- corrected sequential IAT conversion: exit 0 in 2.180 seconds, all fixed artifacts byte-identical, indexed counts `12, 0, 0`, and `peak_swap_kib=0`;
+- corrected sequential IAT `-cotof`: exit 0 in 16.676 seconds, `evaluation_pass=true`, maximum absolute error `4.470348358154297e-07`, and `peak_swap_kib=0`;
+- scoped Ruff, Python syntax compilation, and `git diff --check`: pass after final documentation synchronization.
+Whole-file lowerer Ruff reports the same ten inherited F841 findings as the parent and no new finding.

+### Branch, checkpoint files, and known issues

+The branch is `fb-refactor5`.
+This checkpoint changes:

+- `onnx2tf/tflite_builder/passes/conv_mul_affine_fold.py` (new strict indexed
+  owner);
+- `onnx2tf/tflite_builder/lower_from_onnx2tf.py` (indexed-first wrapper,
+  historical counters, Session layout propagation, and cleanup reconciliation);
+- `tests/test_flatbuffer_direct_indexed_conv_mul_affine_fold.py` (owner,
+  atomicity, determinism, bit-level compatibility, fallback, and layout tests);
+- `tests/test_flatbuffer_direct_architecture.py` (bounded owner and production
+  wiring contract);
+- `docs/flatbuffer_direct_architecture.md` and this handoff (design, evidence, validation, remaining work, and resume point).

+There is no known failing test, artifact regression, accuracy regression, or new model issue in this checkpoint.
+The whole-file inherited lowerer Ruff findings and optional exporter limitations recorded earlier remain unchanged.
+The optional TensorFlow exporter suite was not synchronized or executed; only the direct TensorFlow-import boundary was tested.
+No broad Tier run was performed because the user requested minimal conversion work and IAT is the only measured non-zero owner for this extraction.
+The Goal as a whole remains
+incomplete: remaining raw semantic helpers, lowering consolidation, quantization/split/crop and artifact-matrix coverage, optional TensorFlow exporter confirmation, shared PyTorch-family canonicalization/emission, and final Tier/efficiency regression work are still outstanding.

+### First work after resume

+After verifying that `fb-refactor5` is clean and synchronized with `origin/fb-refactor5`, inspect the next raw helper in actual production order.
+Characterize all of its unchanged production invocations on the smallest short zero-SWAP representatives before changing source.
+If no real non-zero owner exists, record a no-change decision; otherwise freeze its exact artifact, lineage, layout, and accuracy contract before extracting a bounded semantic owner.
+Continue strictly sequential validation, exclude any model whose converter process tree generates SWAP, commit and push coherent units, and do not create a pull request.